zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 Try making your workflow release to a different Heroku app environment for each branch of your repository.

 ### (Stretch goal) Promote when manually triggered
 Currently we'll deploy every time a change is pushed to the main branch.
 However you might want to have more control over when deployments happen.
-Modify your Heroku and workflow setup so your main branch releases to a staging environment you instead manually trigger a workflow to release to production.
+Modify your Heroku and workflow setup so your main branch releases to a staging environment, and you instead manually trigger a workflow to release to production.

 ### (Stretch goal) Jenkins
 In one of the workshop 7 goals you were asked to set up a Jenkins job for the app (if you haven't done that yet it's worth going back to it now).
 Now modify the Jenkinsfile so that it will deploy to Heroku.